-Acrylic resins include thermoset or thermoplastic plastic substances obtained from methacrylic acid, acrylic acid, or other related compounds.
-These resins are extensively used in mobile telephones, television screens, furniture, domestic paints, etc. It is an economical, effective, and also transparent material.
-At room temperature, these plastics are ductile and are derived from products such as acrylic acid obtained from a refined oil byproduct: polypropylene.
+Acrylic resins include thermoset or thermoplastics obtained from methacrylic acid, acrylic acid, or other related compounds.
+These resins are extensively used in devices such as mobile telephones, television screens, furniture, as well as in domestic paints.

 Image Credit: Aykut Erdogdu/Shutterstock.com

 Acrylic resins are economical, effective, and transparent materials.
 At room temperature, these plastics are ductile and are derived from products such as acrylic acid obtained from polypropylene, which is a by-product of oil refining.

 It can be seen, therefore, that acrylic resins are commercially important materials which are used in a multitude of applications in sectors such as the electronics industry and in several domestic products.
 Acrylic recyclability has become a key concern in several industries as they transition to a circular model of production.

 An emulsified form of acrylic resin is polymethyl acrylate (PMA), which is used for textile finishes and lacquer and can be mixed with clay and adhesives to gloss paper.
 Polymethyl methacrylate (PMMA) is used to make hard plastics with a range of light-transmitting properties.

 This article will explore acrylic resin, looking at properties, manufacturing processes, and will ask the question: is acrylic recyclable?
 Additionally, the article will explore the applications of recycled acrylic and acrylic resins.